 Being at the right place at the right time.
-Some might call it a coincidence – but for eight-year-old Sean Hatzfeld and his family, an experience that led them to Winthrop-University Hospital was perhaps divine intervention.
+Some might call it a coincidence – but for eight-year-old Sean Hatzfeld and his family, an experience that led them to NYU Winthrop Hospital was perhaps divine intervention.

 “We believe there was a reason that our son went through this and we want to take this opportunity to help others by spreading awareness so that others can be prepared should they face a similar situation,” said Mrs. Hatzfeld.